 That only lasted for a few years though.

-When I started moving places, I left my desktop computer behind and I relied on the (public) computers of libraries, travelling along with a USB stick as my drive.
+When I started moving places, I left my desktop computer behind and relied on the (public) computers of libraries using my mail account and a USB stick as storage.
 In 2009 I purchased a Macbook.
 A couple of years later I had my first stint in a software company.
 That kept me busy for a few years.

 In 2019 I quit working for the development of proprietary software.

 In 2020 I switched back to a dumb phone.

 In 2021 I traded my Macbook for an old laptop running Trisquel GNU/Linux.

 Now, I do self-funded research and I am writing a book about technologies and epistemology.
 I posted a summary of the prologue on the homepage: https://yctct.com/.

 - Reclaiming personal computing; a journal I’ve maintained since 2017

 - A guide to simple and stupid usage of computers for writers (anyone who writes really)